 Whether you suffered a catastrophic loss or experienced abundant success and fulfillment, look at the actions, habits, and mindsets that got you there and what you can learn from each one.

-How to Identify What You Really Want in 2018 (And Avoid B.S.
+How to Identify What You Really Want This Year (And Avoid B.S.
 Goals that Aren’t Congruent with Your Ultimate Life Vision)

 Now that you have figured out where you have been, it’s time to move on to do something much more exciting and inspiring.